BrandonJoffe/home_surveillance/Readme.md

 ### How do I setup the network? ###

 How the network is setup is really up to you.
-I used a PoE switch to connect all my IP cameras to the network and you can stream from cameras that are directly connected to the NVR.
+I used a PoE switch to connect all my IP cameras to the network and you can stream from cameras that are directly connected to a NVR.

 [![solarized dualmode]
 (https://raw.githubusercontent.com/BrandonJoffe/home_surveillance/master/system/testing/implementation/testingEnvironment.png?raw=true)](#features)